What Is Rectification in Contract Law?

 - In some situations, only one party will make the mistake.

 - In a case where the other party knows about the misunderstanding or should have known, the agreement might not hold up in court.

 - This is true even if the knowledgeable party did not cause the error, and it is known as a unilateral mistake.

 - However, if the details of the contract were apparent to both parties, but an error was made while writing that contract and was not noticed before signing, then rectification may be granted.

 - Nevertheless, it is far less costly for the parties to correct the original contract themselves instead of taking it to the courts.

 If you need help with rectification in contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.